 The Poche Centre of Indigenous Health and Well-Being in Alice Springs is led by Professor Della Yarnold (currently on leave).
-Dr Kerry Taylor will be Acting Deputy Director.
+Dr Kerry Taylor is the Deputy Director.

 The vision of the Poche Centre Alice Springs is to contribute to the improved health outcomes of Aboriginal people in remote communities of the Northern Territory and Australia, through conducting high quality research, education, and training.